anastasiacodes/example-site/content/gallery/engagement.md

 ---
-title: Engagement
+title: "Engagement"
-date: 2019-05-12T12:14:34.000+06:00
-image: "/images/annie-spratt-ltd6jhdcskw-unsplash.jpg"
+image: "/images/engagement-2-min.jpg"
-client: John Doe
-categories:
+categories: [ "engagement" ]
-- engagement
-description: This is meta description.
+description: "This is meta description that is used for SEOs."
+draft: false

 ---
 #### Project Requirement